Multispecialty Team Care for Voice, Airway & Swallowing Issues

 - Injections: Botox injections may help relax the muscles and restore normal speech if vocal cord spasms are the problem.
 Or, in some cases, injections of fat or other fillers into the vocal cords may help them close more completely.
 Botox injections may also help relax the muscles and restore normal swallowing function if esophageal spasms are the issue.

-- Speech Therapy: If you have a voice disorder, a speech pathologist, speech and language therapy specialist, or voice therapist teaches you various techniques and exercises for improved breathing control, posture, vocal cord function and strength, as well as articulation.
+- Speech Therapy: If you have a voice disorder, a speech language pathologist teaches you various techniques and exercises for improved breathing control, posture, vocal cord function and strength, as well as articulation.
 For swallowing disorders, working with a speech-language pathologist helps strengthen the tongue and throat muscles to better protect the airway and promote successful swallowing.

 Advanced Surgical Treatments for Voice Disorders and Swallowing Disorders